ApprenDev/Kotlin/README.md

 - In this section you can fin out practices with the loops, list and functions.

 Principal Components
-- We will know the main components of Android and how it works
+- We will know the main components of Android and how it works.

+Layouts and Activities
+- We will know the Activities and the respective layouts of Android and how it works.